MikeDigitize/Getting_Started_With_TDD/README.md

 * No duplicates (* 500 tests)
 * Sets are in numerical order (* 500 tests)

-Do we need to test that the balls are returned set 1 first, set 2 second?
-Not really.
-The other tests confirm it's working when we take the first five numbers and last two numbers to test individually.
 Feels like we've covered everything.

 *Decouple your tests, like you decouple your code*